InteropEvents/add-ins-workshop/setup/setup.md

 If this worked and you copied/pasted the **(3) planId and (4) bucketId** to notepad, then skip to [Step 9.](#9-cleanup)

 5b.
 If 5a doesn't work for you, alternatively do the next few steps.
-In a separate browser tab, open Graph Explorer using https://developer.microsoft.com/en-us/graph/graph-explorer and sign into your tenant with the big **left** side button titled, "**Sign in with Microsoft**":
+In a separate browser tab, open Graph Explorer using https://developer.microsoft.com/en-us/graph/graph-explorer and sign into your tenant with the big **left** side button titled, "**Sign in with Microsoft**".

 ![Log into Graph Explorer](images/logintographexplorer.png)

-6. Click "show more samples" on the bottom left:
+6. Click "show more samples" on the bottom left.

 ![Get more graph samples](images/showmoresamples.png)

-7. Select "Planner (..." to get the Planner Graph sample REST API calls:
+7. Select "Planner (..." to get the Planner Graph sample REST API calls.

 ![Select Planner samples](images/selectplannersamples.png)